FAQ: General DS

 All unicode characters are permitted for inclusion in the userid attribute.

-This encoding only takes places when reading and writing LDIF.
-Attributes in DS are still stored in UTF-8.
+This encoding only takes place when reading and writing LDIF.
+Attributes stored in DS are not base64 encoded for any reason.

 See RFC 2849 for further information on LDIF escaping.